-Non-Tax Disadvantages:
+→ Non-Tax Disadvantages:

-- Operations by each party must be incidental to or within the scope of another business conducted by such party. - Number of Part 91 dry lessees is limited (usually recommend that no more than 3-4 leases be in place at any one time depending on relationship of lessor and lessees) to avoid issues with limitations on the provision of common carriage. - Increased liability exposure for Part 91 lessee (and, potentially, for you). - Need to design, implement and maintain a cost sharing relationship between all aircraft operators and ensure Copyright © GKG Law, P.C. that costs are paid by everyone.
+- Operations by each party must be incidental to or within the scope of another business conducted by such party. - Number of Part 91 dry lessees is limited (usually no more than 3-4 is recommended depending on relationship of lessor and lessees) to avoid issues with provision of common carriage. - Increased liability exposure for Part 91 lessee (and, potentially, for you). - Need to design, implement and maintain a cost sharing relationship between all aircraft operators and ensure that costs are paid by everyone.

-Tax Considerations - Part 91 Dry Lease
+Tax Considerations Part 91 Dry Lease

-- Federal Income Tax Deducting Expenses - Need to utilize arm's-length pricing/rent to support deductibility of business expenses under Code Sec.
+- Need to utilize arm's-length pricing/rent to support deductibility of business expenses under Code Sec.
 162. - Depreciation schedule should remain at 5/6 year non-commercial. - Does not solve Code Sec.
 274(e) personal entertainment use deduction limitation issues. - Application of Code Sec.
 469 passive activity loss limitation rules must be considered and analyzed. - May resolve Code Sec.
-280F "qualified business use" requirements if you have an unrelated third party as the Part 91 lessee. - Federal Air Transportation Excise Taxes - Amounts paid by Part 91 lessee should not be subject to FET. - State Sales and Use Tax - Sales tax may apply to aircraft dry lease rent.
+280F "qualified business use" requirements if you have an unrelated third party as the Part 91 lessee.

+Amounts paid by Part 91 lessee should not be subject to FET.

+State sales and use tax

+Sales tax may apply to aircraft dry lease rent.